-- the Minor Athlete's parent/guardian has provided written consent to US Sailing or the LAO for the Adult Participant Personal Care Assistant to work with the Minor Athlete; and - (2) the Adult Participant Personal Care Assistant has complied with the Education & Training Policy; and - (3) the Adult Participant Personal Care Assistant has complied with the Organization's screening policy; or - iv.
-The Adult Participant has advance, written consent to transport the Minor Athlete one-on-one obtained at least annually from the Minor Athlete's parent/guardian. - b.
-Minor Athlete(s) or their parent/guardian can withdraw consent at any time. - c.
-An Adult Participant meets the In-Program transportation requirements if the Adult Participant is accompanied by another Adult Participant or at least two minors. - d.
-Written consent from a Minor Athlete's parent/guardian is required at least annually for all transportation sanctioned by US Sailing or a LAO.
+- a.
+The Adult Participant has advanced, written consent to transport the Minor Athlete one-on-one, obtained at least annually from the Minor Athlete's parent/guardian.
+Minor Athlete(s) or their parent/guardian can withdraw consent at any time. - b.
+The Adult Participant is accompanied by another Adult Participant or at least two minors who are at least 8 years of age. - 2.
+Additional Requirements for Transportation Authorized or Funded by US Sailing or an LAO - a.
+Written consent from a Minor Athlete's parent/guardian is required for all transportation authorized or funded by US Sailing or an LAO at least annually. - b.
+Minor Athlete(s) or their parent/guardian can withdraw consent at any time.